 Admissions Process for EMT Program

-South Florida State College’s Emergency Medical Technician (EMT) program is a limited access program that accepts a maximum of 18 students each fall term.
-Applicants must submit two applications: the general student application to South Florida State College, which all students must complete, and an application to the EMT program.
+South Florida State College’s Emergency Medical Technician (EMT) program is a limited access program that accepts a maximum of 18 students each fall and spring terms.
 Applicants are not considered for admission to the EMT program until all of their required records are filed with the Admissions Office, and it is the applicant’s responsibility to provide these records.
-The EMS Department reserves the right to deny admission to any student who lacks necessary qualifications for the EMT program.
+The EMS Department reserves the right to deny admission to any student who lacks the necessary qualifications for the EMT program.

 Step 1: South Florida State College Admission Requirements

-If you are not currently enrolled in SFSC, complete these requirements through the SFSC Admissions Office.
-If you are a current student, proceed to Step 2: the EMT-Basic Program Application Process below.
+If you are not currently enrolled in SFSC, complete these requirements through the SFSC Admissions Office General Application Link.
+If you are a current student, contact the department administrative office for information regarding how to update your current SFSC student application.

 Submit the official transcript from each college in which you attended credit courses.

 If you have been convicted of certain crimes, you may be disqualified from admission to the EMT program.
-Before you proceed with completing prerequisite courses and other pre-admission requirements, read material on Program Disqualification Due to Past Convictions so that you may determine whether state laws allow you to work as a health care provider.
+Before you complete prerequisite courses and other pre-admission requirements, read the material on Program Disqualification Due to Past Convictions to determine whether state laws allow you to work as a health care provider.

-All EMT students must submit to a 10-panel drug screen (at the student’s expense).
-This is scheduled by the program director.
-Students who fail the drug screen will be administratively removed from the program.
+• 10-panel drug screen: As required by our clinical partners, all EMT students must submit to a 10-panel drug screen (at the student’s expense).
+The required date for the submission of these requirements will be determined by the program director.
+Students who fail the drug screen (positive test for a banned substance or inability to provide an appropriate prescription for other drugs) will be administratively removed from the program.’

 General Information